-Pain and functional disability that interferes with ADLs from injury due to osteoarthritis, avascular necrosis, or post-traumatic arthritis of the hip joint; and
+Pain and functional disability that interferes with activities of daily living (ADLs) from injury due to osteoarthritis, avascular necrosis, or post-traumatic arthritis of the hip joint; and

-Limited range of motion, antalgic gait, and pain in hip joint with passive range of motion on physical examination: and
+Limited range of motion (ROM), antalgic gait, and pain in hip joint with passive ROM on physical examination: and

-Radiographic or MRI supported evidence of severe osteoarthritis (as evidence by two or more of the following: subchondral cysts, subchondral sclerosis, periarticular osteophytes, joint subluxation, bone on bone articulation or joint space narrowing) of hip joint primarily affecting the femoral head, or osteonecrosis (avascular necrosis) of the femoral head when the disease is detected early and there is less than 50% involvement of the femoral head; and
+Radiographic or MRI supported evidence of severe osteoarthritis (as evidence by 2 or more of the following: subchondral cysts, subchondral sclerosis, periarticular osteophytes, joint subluxation, bone on bone articulation or joint space narrowing) of hip joint primarily affecting the femoral head, or osteonecrosis (avascular necrosis) of the femoral head when the disease is detected early and there is less than 50 % involvement of the femoral head; and

 Member would otherwise require a conventional primary total hip replacement, but is likely to live longer than the functional lifespan of a traditional prosthesis; and

-supervised physical therapy [Activities of daily living (ADLs) diminished despite completing a plan of care]; and
+Supervised physical therapy (ADLs diminished despite completing a plan of care); and

 Hip resurfacing is considered not medically necessary in persons with any of the following contraindications: